mvnaol2026/Gravity-Does-Not-Exist/EN/03_chapters_7-8.md

 When Einstein’s General Relativity reaches the moment t = 0, its equations begin to divide by zero and yield a mathematical absurdity.
 Instead of honestly admitting, "Our formulas are imperfect, they have hit a dead end and cannot describe this stage of reality," theoretical physics committed a fraud.
 It declared this bug in the equations to be an actual physical state of the Universe.
 The word "singularity" was simply used to cover up the intellectual impotence of mathematical models.

 Realizing that a "zero volume" too severely insults the ears of any person possessing common sense, science immediately utilizes a "crutch" from quantum mechanics — the so-called Planck scale.
 We are told: "Fine, let us assume the volume was not entirely zero.
-The Universe was compressed to the Planck length—approximately 10<sup>-35</sup> meters.
+The Universe was compressed to the Planck length — approximately 10<sup>-35</sup> meters.
 This is infinitesimally small, quadrillions of times smaller than a protn, yet it is still not a zero."

 However, this crutch does not salvage the geometry; it merely compounds the absurdity.
-The density of the Universe at this stage still turns out to be monstrous — 1093 grams per cubic centimeter.
+The density of the Universe at this stage still turns out to be monstrous — 10<sup>93</sup> grams per cubic centimeter.
 To help you comprehend the scale of this fantasy: into a single cubic centimeter (the size of a sugar cube), theoretical physics manages to "pack" the mass of our entire immense Observable Universe with its trillions of galaxies.

 Any person who has retained the capability to think understands: an object with an infinitesimally small (or zero) diameter is fundamentally incapable of containing an infinite volume of real substance.
 Either substance is material and occupies a location in space, or you are engaged in pure mathematical mysticism.